Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-eT6uSBu-sVw.md

 # [November 10th, 2020 Livestream](../2020-11-10.md)
 ## Q&A: Any news about Trains?
 If so put them in Update 4?
 https://www.youtube.com/watch?v=eT6uSBu-sVw
-This question was possibly duplicated with a more recent answer: March 16th, 2021 Livestream Q&A: Train Collision in Update 4? [https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=5878&end=5885](https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=5878&end=5885)
+This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Will Trains get collision in the future?](./yt-e8ctn7TDrq0.md) [https://www.youtube.com/watch?v=e8ctn7TDrq0](https://www.youtube.com/watch?v=e8ctn7TDrq0)

 ### Topics